ptmdmusique/insite-abm/note.md

 # Questions:
 1. ?
 After each tick, pro dev cits normalizes their power with cbo-power of pro dev cits.
-Same for anti dev cits.
+Same for anti dev cits.    --- yes
-2. ? if a citizen becomes a stakeholder, would they join utility-info or big-ngo?
-3. ?
-What does patch-cbo do?
-4. ?
+2. ?
 What does the ticks >= 1 of stakeholder-setup do?
-Same for regulator
+Same for regulator --- verify later

 # Future plan:
 1. Implement a check to stop the model after there is no more change
 2. Double check scalepower sum [own-power] of cits
+3. color the census block group with the median citizen preference or something
+4. Patch-cbo to display for later

 utility-info, big-ngo are for certain stakeholders to influence other citizens around them